raineorshine/npm-check-updates/README.md

     "ncu-test-peer-update": "1.1.0",
     "ncu-test-return-version": "2.0.0"

-With --peer:
+With `--peer`:

 ncu upgrades packages to the highest version that still adheres to the peer dependency constraints:

     ncu-test-peer-update     1.0.0  →  1.1.0
     ncu-test-return-version  1.0.0  →  1.1.0

-Without --peer:
+Without `--peer`:

-As a comparison: without using the --peer option, ncu will suggest the latest versions, ignoring peer dependencies:
+As a comparison: without using the `--peer` option, ncu will suggest the latest versions, ignoring peer dependencies:

     ncu-test-peer-update     1.0.0  →  1.1.0
     ncu-test-return-version  1.0.0  →  2.0.0